If you’re looking for the best way to get from Auckland to Hobbiton (with an additional stop at the Waitomo Caves), we’ve got just the ticket!

 Simply put – there has never been a better time to join a tour from Auckland to Hobbiton (and Waitomo) – and if you’re able to sit back and relax, whilst someone else takes care of everything, why would you not?!

-Relax in Style (& Learn Something New) on an Auckland to Hobbiton Tour
+Relax in Style (and Learn Something New) on an Auckland to Hobbiton Tour

 A tour is the most comfortable way to travel across Aotearoa!
 Whether you’re travelling solo or is a large group – it could well be the best option for you.